What’s going on here?

 What exactly would be included in the deal?

 You’ll get everything shown in my product photographies and everything listed in the tables on the camera body pages, i.e. all accessories, manuals, original boxes and packaging material as mentioned.
 Most of the boxes listed are stored safely in the attic and I didn’t bother to dig for them in order to make photos.
-You’ll also get a surprise package consisting of a lot of items that I didn’t care to list (like a sturdy camera bag, batteries, cable releasers, system books, original leaflets and brochures etc.).
+You’ll also get a surprise package consisting of a lot of items that I didn’t care to list (like batteries, cable releasers, system books, original leaflets and brochures etc.).
+Please note that as far as the autofocus gear is concerned, I won’t sell the five fixed focal length lenses (AF 20, 24, 35, 50 and 135 mm) since I’m still using them occasionally on my more modern SONY SLT-A58 camera.

 Upon scrupulous examination of your pictures, I found out that some lens caps or other smaller accessory parts are actually missing?